Kymberly loves to dive into many hobbies: productive gardening, crafting, sewing, reading, and everything Japanese.

 Of course, you can set your profile and all activity to be private, Street Team only, or public.
 You don't need to share your maps with anyone unless you choose to.

 The RunKeeper app is available for free on iPhones, Android, Windows Phone 7, and Nokia phones.
 Both the app and the website are updated regularly.

 A membership option is available, providing more detailed statistics on your activity.
 I find the free logs and statistics enough to keep a good record of my hikes.

 The TrailGuru app is based on Google Maps and recorded trails can be viewed in Google Earth.

 TrailGuru tracks speed and elevation, but not much else.
-The website is much simpler to use than many other activity logs, with fewer statistics.
-You can manually add activities, without an associated map.
+The website is much simpler to use than many other activity logs as it has fewer statistics.
+You can manually add activities without an associated map.

 All activities count towards earning achievements, helping members to maintain motivation.
 TrailGuru can automatically post your activities and achievements to Facebook, and there is a friends feature built into the site.